-Heavy repeated exposure to shooting noise is not only uncomfortable at the time, it can also cause permanent hearing loss that may not be detected until it is too late.
-There are a wide variety of hearing protectors available, ranging from throwaway or reusable ear pluns to able, ranging from throwaway or reusable ear plugs to sound-deadening muffs that cover the entire ear.
+There are a wide variety of hearing protectors available, ranging from throwaway or reusable ear plugs to sound-deadening muffs that cover the entire ear.
 No target shooter, plinker or hunter sighting-in should ever be without them.

 Obey the safety rules that are intended to protect you.
 Wear ear and eye protection.